ProvableHQ/leo/docs/rfc/012-record-transaction-model.md

 ## Motivation

-While Leo can be described as a regular programming language (albeit with certain non-standard restrictions motivated by its compilation to zero-knowledge circuits), its purpose is to build applications for the Aleo blockchain.
+While Leo can be described as a regular programming language (albeit with certain non-standard restrictions motivated by its compilation to zero-knowledge structs), its purpose is to build applications for the Aleo blockchain.
 It is thus important to describe precisely how Leo programs operate in the Aleo blockchain.